rh-messaging/cli-java/cli-activemq-jmx/README.md

 ```

 In addition to being the correct way, it also enables several different configuration options (eg: port, listen address,
- etc) by just changing the file org.apache.karaf.management.cfg on broker's etc directory.
+ etc.) by just changing the file org.apache.karaf.management.cfg on broker's `etc` directory.

 Please keep in mind that JMX access is made through a different JMX connector root in this case: it uses karaf-root
 instead of jmxrmi, which was previously used in the older method
-(eg.: service:jmx:rmi:///jndi/rmi://<host>:<port>/karaf-root).
+(e.g.: service:jmx:rmi:///jndi/rmi://<host>:<port>/karaf-root).
 It also uses port 1099 by default, instead of 1616.

 For artemis use following uri (by default port 3000 is used, we prefer 1099):
 ```